Accern/docs/source/includes/data_analytics/_sentiment.md

 - Step 3: deep learning
 A few finance scholars manually identify the sentiment of a few thousand articles, which were used as a training set for future articles.

+3 parallel processes.
+Financial phrases created by our analysts.
+Deep Learning model that predicts if the article is positve or negative based on the representation of text.
+Then a metamodel (ensemble learning) that uses output of all these 3 models to generate a final score.